| "Debunking

 hit you don't sponsor a lot of people until you have something

 to offer that makes people want to join under you.
+No

 experienced and successful marketer is going to join a program